 - How will traffic affect my escape route?
 I am always cautious when my escape route is southbound and terminates at a T-intersection; if I need to turn left (east) to stay ahead of the storm or continue to a safer position, there may be a steady flow of traffic that makes the turn difficult or delayed.
 This is especially true if there is no stop sign for the west-east vehicles.
 If it is an all-way stop, traffic may back up with a significant delay for the flow in all directions.

 - Do I need to pass through a town?
 I often try to move through a town before stopping to watch a storm.
 Even if this means I must wait longer to get a visual than other chasers, that’s fine.
 I would rather position on the lee side of town so that I don’t have to pass through the community when I need reposition or evacuate to safety.

 - How will traffic affect my maneuverability?
 Traffic can impact the ability to do some turns or U-turns, to pull-off or re-enter the traffic flow, or to drive up to the posted limit.
 If congestion is at a level where maneuverability isn’t as good as I want it to be, this becomes a safety consideration as important as any other.

 - How are the other vehicles around me driving?
-Are other chasers driving focused and responsibly?
-Is the behavior of non-chaser vehicles impacted adversely by the storm?
+Are other chasers driving responsibly?
+Is the behaviour of non-chaser vehicles impacted adversely by the storm?
 My vehicle is far from the only vehicle I need to consider.

-If any of these factors have me uneasy I remove myself from the vicinity, and as a matter of habit I try to be the first on the move to reposition or evacuate from an advancing storm.
+If any of these factors have me uneasy I remove myself from the vicinity, and as a matter of habit I try to be the first moving to reposition from an advancing storm.
 Just as I would keep more distance from a violent tornado than, say, a landspout, I keep more distance from a storm when conditions are crowded as opposed to when they are not.